Necroskillz/necroskillz.github.io/_posts/2010/2010-07-28-unit-testing-code-that-uses-httpcontext-current-session.aspx.md

 ---
-In process of writing unit test for NecroNetToolkit (yes, I know I should have written tests first) I needed to test a proxy class that stores and retrieves values from HttpContext.Current.Session.
-It’s kind of pain, because you can’t mock HttpContext or the session state object.
+In process of writing unit test for NecroNetToolkit (yes, I know I should have written tests first) I needed to test a proxy class that stores and retrieves values from `HttpContext.Current.Session`.
+It’s kind of pain, because you can’t mock `HttpContext` or the session state object.
-You could in MVC, where controllers have HttpContextBase, but you can’t do it with HttpContext.Current.
-I already had code for instantiating HttpContext, so I decided to try and ‘Inject’ the session into it.
+You could in MVC, where controllers have `HttpContextBase`, but you can’t do it with `HttpContext.Current`.
+I already had code for instantiating `HttpContext`, so I decided to try and ‘Inject’ the session into it.

-I used reflector to find out, that the Session property actually returns HttpContext.Items\[“AspSession”\].
-So I created HttpSessionStateContainer, which is only parameter to HttpSessionState object.
-Only problem is that HttpSessionBase has internal constructors, so a little reflection magic is needed to instantiate it.
+I used reflector to find out, that the Session property actually returns `HttpContext.Items["AspSession"]`.
+So I created `ttpSessionStateContainer`, which is only parameter to `HttpSessionState` object.
+Only problem is that `HttpSessionBase` has internal constructors, so a little reflection magic is needed to instantiate it.
 And it worked!
-Now I can use HttpContext.Current.Session (at least to some extent) in unit tests.
+Now I can use `HttpContext.Current.Session` (at least to some extent) in unit tests.
 Here’s the code:

 ```csharp